madhan77/OpenAI-Project/README.md

    npm run dev
    ```
 4. Access the health check at `http://localhost:4000/health` and the GraphQL Playground at `http://localhost:4000/graphql`.

+### Data Persistence

+- Logged activity, recovery, and wellness data is written to `backend/storage/store.json`.
+The file is automatically created the first time the service receives a mutation.
+- The storage directory already ignores `store.json` in git so you can safely reset the datastore by deleting the file.
+- Because the service aggregates the complete dataset after each write, manual edits to `store.json` should maintain the expected property shapes (ISO date strings, numeric metrics) to avoid inconsistent summaries.

 ### GraphQL Overview